Rei-SwitchBot/faq/en-us/Video Doorbell.md

 ---
-### Troubleshooting Couldn’t Use Switchbot App to Watch the Doorbell Video After Using It for a Few Days

-Thank you for reaching out to us.
-We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
-Regarding this issue, could you please check the following points?
-1. Please check the battery level of the doorbell.
-If necessary, charge it for over 6 hours using a 5V2A adapter.

-2. Make sure that your smartphone or other Wi-Fi devices are properly connected to the internet.
-If the video cannot be loaded, try switching Wi-Fi networks or using a personal hotspot.

-3. Please remove the Video Doorbell from the app and add it again.
-When adding it back, make sure to correctly enter the Wi-Fi SSID and password.

-4. If you are using a VPN, please temporarily disable it.
-Additionally, if you have another smartphone, try logging into the same account with it and checking if the video can be loaded.

----
-### Troubleshooting SwitchBot App Keeps Showing "Loading" and Cannot View the Video of the Doorbell

-Thank you for reaching out to us.
-We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
-Regarding this issue, could you please check the following points?
-1. Please remove the Video Doorbell from the app and add it again.
-When adding it back, make sure to correctly enter the Wi-Fi SSID and password.
-2. Make sure that your smartphone or other Wi-Fi devices are properly connected to the internet.
-If the video cannot be loaded, try switching Wi-Fi networks or using a personal hotspot.
-3. If you are using a VPN, please temporarily disable it.
-Additionally, if you have another smartphone, try logging into the same account with it and checking if the video can be loaded.

----
 ### Troubleshooting the Doorbell Drains Battery Fast

 Thank you for reaching out to us.
 We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.